RMerl/asuswrt-merlin/README-merlin.txt

 History
 -------
 3.0.0.4.354.28 Beta 2:
+   - NEW: RT-N16 is no longer an experimentally supported device.
+          Thanks to Mike from Sapphyre Software for providing me with an RT-N16.
    - NEW: Reported channels currently used when mousing over the wifi icon at the top of the webui
    - CHANGED: Increased list height on Site Survey page